md-arin/Payment-App_MERN/README.md

 ## How to setup
 1. Clone this repository by running `git clone https://github.com/md-arin/Payment-App_MERN.git`

-2. Move into project backend: `cd Payment-App_MERN`
+2. Move into project directory: `cd Payment-App_MERN`

 3. Install dependencies with npm :